 Retiree Health Plan Trust Investments: The investments of the MABE Trust are stated at fair value, are deposited with Fidelity, and are managed by GYL Financial Synergies, LLC.
 The MABE Trust categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 are significant unobservable inputs.
-Although all investments of the MABE Trust are considered Level 1 and Level 2, the School System's membership in the MABE Trust is considered Level 2.
-As of June 30, 2021, the pooled net position of the MABE Trust was \$589,129,491 in total, of which the School System's allocated investment balance was \$106,934,040.
-The School System's allocated investments consist of the following:
+Although all investments of the MABE Trust are considered Level 1 and Level 2, the School System's membership in the MABE Trust was \$589,129,491 in total, of which the School System's allocated investment balance was \$106,934,040.
+The School System's allocated investment balance was \$106,934,040.